MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 This integral is very hard to compute, even for small atomic systems.
 For instance, a monoatomic system of 10 atoms leads to a 30 dimensional integral.

 We learned in the previous lesson about using Monte Carlo to evaluate integrals.
 We can apply this same approach to solve this integral.
 There are a few extra things we have to consider, however, because of the high dimensionality of the problem.
 We'll worry more about exactly how to implement this MC integration tomorrow.
-Today's lesson will focus on the model we are going to use for our Monte Carlo simulation.
+Today's lesson will focus on the model we are going to use for our thermodynamic quantity (in our case the system potential energy).
+We will use this in our Monte Carlo simulation in the next lesson.

 ## Modeling the system